Euan's Guide Home

-Data Protection and Privacy Policy
+Privacy Policy

 At Euan’s Guide we take your privacy very seriously and are committed to protecting your personal information.
-This Privacy Policy sets out the basis on which any personal data we collect from you, or you provide to us, will be processed by us.

-Last Updated: November 2020
+Last Updated: July 2025

 Where we collect your information

-• Meeting us at an event
+• Meet us at an event and share your information with us

-• Signing up for our newsletters
+• Sign up for our newsletters

-• Making a donation to us
+• Make a donation to us

-• Contacting us for a press enquiry
+• Contact us for a press enquiry

 • Otherwise giving us your personal information.